 You can view the Hell's Gate sketchbook here.

-The Moribund world itself is a near-earth with deep roots in the culture and natural history of the Southwest United States.
+The Moribund world itself is a near-earth with deep roots in the culture and natural history of the Sonoran desert.
 Much is the same; familiar flora and fauna populate the world, and they abide by similar rules as us.
 But much is different; a world-history evolves under circumstances divorced from ours, defined by the presence of metaphysics and man-made gods.
 Most of the focus is on the island of Mercasor, and on high Asthaom and its surrounding areas.